1.2. Deviance, Rule Violations, and Criminality

 Imagine you recently moved to Oregon for work from Georgia after graduating college and hope to make new friends.
 Georgia has been your home forever, so Oregon is entirely new.
 Then one day at the dog park you run into a guy that seems like someone you would like to hang out with and he tells you to come out and play ultimate frisbee this weekend.
 You decide to take the leap and meet new people, play a new sport, and have some fun.

-You arrive on the field, but notice something that stands out as different to you and wonders ‘is this allowed in Oregon?’
-Some women and men are naked, some fully and some just certain parts exposed, but no one seems uncomfortable.
+You arrive on the field, but notice something that stands out as different to you and wonder ‘is this allowed in Oregon?’
+Some women and men are naked, some fully and some just have certain parts exposed, but no one seems uncomfortable.
 You look around at the topless players, all adults, and wonder if this is the wrong place.
-Other people in costume walk around like Unicorns, Mario, Rainbow Brite, among others.
+Other people in costume walk around like Unicorns, Mario, and Rainbow Brite, among others.
 Suddenly, thoughts start racing through your mind: “Why are people dressed strangely?
 Is it legal to be nude in public in the state of Oregon?
 Why does no one seem to mind?
 Can I keep my clothes on?
 What will my family in Georgia think?
 Should I just go back to my apartment now?”

 Suddenly, the guy from the dog park runs up and tells you to come on over so he can introduce you to the team.
 Situations like this are often examples we use in the college classroom to demonstrate the difference between deviance, rule violations, and criminal violations.
 Sometimes there are times that behaviors that appear to be deviant are not illegal, but other times behaviors that are illegal are not deviant.

 Just about everyone in society has done something that someone else would disagree with and see as deviant.
 For example, I recently wore clothes to the gym that were out of style but how did I know they were out of style?
 Well, easy!
-The reaction of others to my lack of style in the gym was clear that it is no longer cool to wear knee-high socks with athletic shorts to the gym.
+The reaction of others to my lack of style in the gym was clear it is no longer cool to wear knee-high socks with athletic shorts to the gym.

 Another time I was at Thanksgiving dinner with my family and I expressed open support for a politician that no one else in the family supported.
-Their reactions to my support of him made it evident that I was the deviant one that was not going along with the typical political views expected in my reasonably conservative, Republican family.
+Their reactions to my support of him made it evident that I was the deviant one who was not going along with the typical political views expected in my reasonably conservative, Republican family.

-Alternatively, perhaps I am deviant when I tell you my favorite show on television is, and always will be, the Golden Girls, which seems odd for someone in their early thirties.
+Alternatively, perhaps I am deviant when I tell you my favorite television show is, and always will be, the Golden Girls, which seems odd for someone in their early thirties.
 Perhaps someone thinks it is utter nonsense and ‘crazy’ wasting my time watching such shows.
 These are just a few examples where my behavior, thoughts, actions, or beliefs may be different from those around me.

 From a sociological perspective, social norms are all around us and are accepted norms and behaviors that are defined within a specific group.
 The group you are in can change, which would mean the norms and behaviors that are acceptable at any given time may change.